rust-lang/rust/src/doc/reference.md

 * `iterator`
   : ___Needs filling in___
 * `contravariant_lifetime`
-  : The lifetime parameter should be considered contravariant
+  : The lifetime parameter should be considered contravariant.
 * `covariant_lifetime`
-  : The lifetime parameter should be considered covariant
+  : The lifetime parameter should be considered covariant.
 * `invariant_lifetime`
-  : The lifetime parameter should be considered invariant
+  : The lifetime parameter should be considered invariant.
 * `malloc`
   : Allocate memory on the managed heap.
 * `owned_box`